FEC-Gai/Deprecated-peter-waterBnB/README.md

 # [DEPRECATED] peter-waterBnB
-This is the deprecated repository.
+This is the deprecated repository from before the repository restructure.

 Check In + Reviews module for WaterBnB